Skip to main content

 18 mentions Positive Neutral Negative

-• “Crafting, looting, questing, and some kid-friendly 'eye candy' with hilarious dialogue that will just make you shake your head.”
+• “Crafting, looting, questing, some kid-friendly 'eye candy,' and hilarious dialogue that will just make you shake your head.”

-• “Mind you, the voice acting is a bit crude, but it results in some really funny, 'wait, what?' moments.”
+• “Mind you, the voice acting is a bit crude, but I don't mind it that much, cause it results in some really funny, like, 'wait, what?' moments.”

 • “This is the game for anyone disappointed with Skull and Bones; it does not pretend to be anything other than fantastic fun and hilarious PvP.
-Get a boat, get your crew, and get some fun!”
+Get a boat, get your crew, get some fun.”

 • music